KevinRSX/learning-notes/README.md

 ## Python

 Python notes.
 Taken from *python crash course a hands-on project-based introduction to programming*.
 This one is too messy to read.
 I consider removing it in the future or refactoring(?) it.

+## Installations

+When doing projects, we will often need to install some packages and softwares.
+This folder collects some resources that may help with part of running codes in case the documentations provided online are not working.